jamestim2021/summerLang/README.md

 - The first Commandment, (null? lat).
 - The second Commandment, use `cons` to build lists.
+- The forth Commandment, Always change at least one argument while recurring.
+It must be changed to be closer to termination.
+The changing argument must be tested in termination condition: when using `cdr`, test termination with `null?`

 Why use `Cond`?
 Because we need to ask questions about he actual arguments.

+### 94

+Thinking of test make problem clear